garrandall/popular-music-data/tracks/-when-you-gonna--give-it-up-to-me-sean-paul-keyshia-cole.md

 When you gonna give it up to me
 Because ya body enticin' ya makin mi horny
 When ya gonna give it up to me
-Well if a no today girl then a must be tomorrow (Oooh, oooh, oooh) When you fulfill my fantasy
+Well if a no today girl then a must be tomorrow (Oh, oh, oh) When you fulfill my fantasy
 Because ya know I give ya lovin' straight like an arrow When ya gonna give it up to me